xironix/freebsd-vagrant/README.md

 The provisioning script grabs the default gateway for the NFS hsot.
 Be sure to change `s.args` to reflect your own source and destination directories.

+**NOTE:** It seems that the provisioning shell script does not run automatically.
+As such, I suggest start vagrant with `vagrant up; vagrant provision`.

 ## FreeBSD ZFS Notes